-The primary focus of this post will be the parish of Holy Trinity, Cuckfield, with a House for Duty Associate Priest living, and providing pastoral ministry, in the parish of St Mary Magdalene, Bolney.
+The focus of this post will be the parish of Holy Trinity Cuckfield, due to a House for Duty Associate Priest serving St Mary Magdalene Bolney.
 Our new vicar will receive a very warm welcome at Cuckfield Deanery Chapter, which is a diverse, prayerful and supportive group of priests.